2.4 GHz radio use: Wi-Fi networks

 Video senders are a big problem for Wi-Fi networks: Unlike intermittent Wi-Fi, they operate continuously and are typically only 10 MHz in bandwidth.
 This causes a very intense signal as viewed on a spectrum analyser, and completely obliterates over half a channel.
 The result of this, typically in a Wireless Internet service provider-type environment, is that clients (who cannot hear the video sender due to the "hidden node" effect) can hear the Wi-Fi without any issues, but the receiver on the WISP's access point is completely obliterated by the video sender, so is extremely deaf.
 Furthermore, due to the nature of video senders, they are not interfered with by Wi-Fi easily, since the receiver and transmitter are typically located very close together, so the capture effect is very high.
 Wi-Fi also has a very wide spectrum, so only typically 30% of the peak power of the Wi-Fi actually affects the video sender.
-Wi-Fi is not continuous transmit, so the Wi-Fi signal interferes only intermittently with the video sender.
+Wi-Fi is not a continuous transmission, so the Wi-Fi signal interferes only intermittently with the video sender.
 A combination of these factors - low power output of the Wi-Fi compared to the video sender, the fact that typically the video sender is far closer to the receiver than the Wi-Fi transmitter and the FM capture effect means that a video sender may cause problems to Wi-Fi over a wide area, but the Wi-Fi unit causes few problems to the video sender.